AlfredBria514/AlfredBria514-backend-app_-Alfred_110_4E/README.md

 ```

 This will start both services and the associated databases.
-Open http://localhost:3001 and  http://localhost:3003 with your browser to see the result.
+Open http://localhost:3000 and  http://localhost:3003with your browser to see the result.
 ## Learn More

 *   [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.